apostolovleks/PV_Simulator/README.md

 ```
 sudo docker compose up -d rabbitmq
 ```
+You may need to wait a couple of seconds until the server becomes available.
 Of course, in future tests, it will be necessary to replace the real server with a mock-server.

 And then: